craftcms/docs/docs/4.x/addresses.md

 :::

 ::: tip
-See [Element Queries](element-queries.md) to learn about how element queries work.
+Addresses are just elements, so everything you know about [Element Queries](element-queries.md) applies here!
 :::

 ### Example